 You might be thinking that it would be more useful to have a checklist, but as a health coach, I love this response: it really asks us to pay attention to what is going on inside us—to be internally referenced—rather than measuring ourselves against an external standard.

 This week, I urge you to take a moment to consider how you’re “driving” your body: Do you find you also have the green light superpower?
 Are you hitting speed bumps, and how are you dealing with them (or not)?
 Have you hit a stop sign?

 Leave me a comment and let me know!

-And if you want to check out the Q+A with Heather and the other experts we’ve had in the clubhouse so far, consider joining the (Sorta) Secret Sisterhood: when you use this link, you’ll get the first month for FREE, so hop into the clubhouse, check out our resources, and join the discussions.
+And if you want to check out the Q+A with Heather and the other experts we’ve had in the clubhouse so far, consider joining the (Sorta) Secret Sisterhood: when you use the coupon code TRIBE, you’ll get the first month for FREE, so hop into the clubhouse, check out our resources, and join the discussions.